Student Employment Procedures†††††††††††††††††††††††††††††††††††† UPPS No. 07.07.03

-01.01† This UPPS provides an organized procedure whereby: (a) students seeking part-time employment; and (b) the respective departments and offices of Texas State University-San Marcos seeking part-time student employees will receive maximum benefits from the student employment program.
+01.01† This UPPS provides an organized procedure whereby: (a) students seeking part-time employment; and (b) the respective departments and offices of Texas State University seeking part-time student employees will receive maximum benefits from the Student Employment Program.

 a. provide information to both the student and the employing university department;

-b. ensure compliance with state and university regulations, policies, and guidelines; and
+b. ensure compliance with federal, state and university regulations, policies, and guidelines; and

 c. complement and strengthen the educational program and support the educational goals of the student.

 a.
-Undergraduate instructional assistants are employed by an academic department and paid from faculty salaries, but are not reported as the "Teacher of Record."
+Undergraduate Instructional Assistants are employed by an academic department and paid from faculty salaries, but are not reported as the "teacher of record."
 Undergraduate instructional assistants are responsible for a specific group of students and assign some portion of these same students' grades.
 Additional Texas State requirements include enrollment in six semester credit hours †in an undergraduate degree program (except for the final semester of enrollment), classification as an undergraduate student, and teaching duties.
 They are appointed via a Personnel Change Request (PCR) and paid an hourly rate on a semi-monthly basis from approved time entry.

-02.02 Account manager is either the account manager or a designee.
+02.02 Department head is either the account manager or a designee.

-03.01 Texas State will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veterans’ status, or on the basis of sexual orientation.
+††††††††††† 03.01† Texas State will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veteransí status, or on the basis of sexual orientation or gender identity.
 Equal employment opportunities shall include: personnel transactions of recruitment, employment, training, upgrading, promotion, demotion, termination, and salary.

 All vacant positions for student employees must be posted by the hiring manager or authorized delegate on Jobs4Cats, which can be found on the Career Services website.
 All vacant positions must be posted for a minimum of three business days or until the positions are filled, excluding university holidays or closure days.

-In all cases, the account manager will decide who is hired according to the positionís qualifications and standards.
+In all cases, the department head will decide who is hired according to the positionís qualifications and standards.

 a.
-For all student employee appointments, the account manager must forward a PCR and the required support paperwork to the Human Resources-Master Data Center (HR-MDC).
+For all student employee appointments, the department head must forward a PCR and the required support documents to the Human Resources-Master Data Center (HR-MDC).
 Instructions and forms are provided at the following link: http://www.hr.txstate.edu/hrmasterdatacenter.html.

 b.
-If paid from federal or state work-study funds, the student will complete the Work-Study Eligibility Letter and forward to Financial Aid and Scholarships (FAS) and the account manager will send the PCR to the HR-MDC.
+If paid from federal or state work study funds, the student will complete the Work Study Eligibility Notification and forward to Financial Aid and Scholarships (FAS) and the department head will send the PCR with required support documents to the HR-MDC.

 c.
 HR-MDC will not process the student appointment until the student submits all required paperwork.
-It is the account manager’s responsibility to ensure required paperwork is completed and submitted to the HR-MDC by published deadlines.
+It is the department headís responsibility to ensure required paperwork is completed and submitted to the HR-MDC by published deadlines.

 d.
 In all cases, students with an hourly appointment cannot hold a monthly, salaried appointment at the same time.

 a.
 Each of the job titles identified in Section 02.01 is paid in accordance with the pay schedule as shown in the University Pay Plan.
-Within that plan, the account manager will establish the hourly rate at which the student will be paid based on the student’s prior experience and degree of skill or training.
+Within that plan, the department head will establish the hourly rate at which the student will be paid based on the studentís prior experience and degree of skill or training.
 The appropriate university vice president must approve any rate above the designated pay schedule limit for student workers.

 b.
-The account manager will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on ďregular student wages.Ē
+The department head will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on ďregular student wages.Ē

 c.
-For students hired on the work-study program, the account manager will budget funds for the appropriate percentage of matching funds, as designated annually by President’s Cabinet for budget accounts with fund 20200010XX and above.
+For students hired on the work study program, the department head will budget funds for the appropriate percentage of matching funds, as designated annually by Presidentís Cabinet for budget accounts with fund 20200010XX and above.

 d.
 Career Services will provide the President's Cabinet with an annual report reflecting the student's name, division and hourly wage rate for those student employees paid on the October payroll at a rate higher than the designated pay schedule limit.